Corid Calculator

 Real-World Scenario:

-A farmer needs to treat a 500-pound calf showing signs of coccidiosis.
-They have 9.6% Corid solution and plan to treat for 5 days.
+A farmer needs to treat a 500-pound calf showing symptoms of coccidiosis for 5 days using 9.6% Corid solution.

 Given: